panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ### 1.1.
 Downloading and Installing Ubuntu

 At the time of wrting this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4.
 Though the latest version is 15.10 is available, we choose to use a more stable version.
+We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
+Since the memory and disk storage is limited on a pernsonal computer, we want to keep the operating system as minmal as possible.

 [^explain_LTS]: More details about LTS can be found at [https://wiki.ubuntu.com/LTS](https://wiki.ubuntu.com/LTS).